SideMatter/srlwiki/factions/kinyakumo.md

 Even in his death, he fought through the afterlife for a chance to be reborn and settle his scores with the Lion of Gui, however, his rashness and his thirst for war was punished.
 Instead of reborn as his former, glorious self, he was reborn as a young lady inside the lotus leaves of a shrine.

 Longlin retained some memories, although angry at the heavens, she eventually accepts the punishment, and live her life on Earth amongst mortals.
 Her leadership attitude won the favors of many and her still-clear divine knowledge helped aid humanity in technology.
-She quickly rose to power, eventually founding her own country which she named Kinyakumo, meaning golden medicinal eye.
+She quickly rose to power, eventually founding her own empire which she named Kinyakumo, meaning golden medicinal eye.

-She decides that peace can also be an option, as she remembers her days in heaven were brutal, war and violence was the daily norm, and that peace is a change of scenery.
+She decides that peace can also be an option, as she remembers her days in heaven were brutal, war and violence was the daily norm, and the batles she had to lead her army through in order to end the Seventh World War, peace could be a change of scenery.

 Under her powerful rule, she decides to expand out to the stars, settling in other planets, whilist leaving the original Earth as diverse as it is, even if Kinyakumo became most of the Earth.